wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

   `incomes` and `spendings` file paths to an `IncomeList` and `SpendingList` respectively.
   + `Wiagi` will then retrieve the lists in `Storage` to initialise its lists.
   + Data corruption in the file triggers an exception, often due to user-editing errors.
-  + For missing files (e.g., new users), files are created and the initialised lists will be empty..
+  + For missing files (e.g., new users), files are created and the initialised lists will be empty.

 + To load password:
   + The hashed password will simply be loaded from the password file.